yogeshshivramjadhav/yogeshshivramjadhav/README.md

 - 👋 Hi, My name is Yogesh
-- 👀 I’m interested in interfacing devices with .net platform and software architecture
+- 👀 I’m interested in interfacing devices with .net platform
+- software architecture
+ #Asp.net #MVC.net #WPF #MVVM #API #VB.net #WindowsServices #IoT

 <!---
 yogeshshivramjadhav/yogeshshivramjadhav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.